Passer au contenu principal

 Keeping the blower assembly clean can help improve airflow and motor efficiency while reducing the risk for early motor failure.
 Replacing a blower can be an expensive repair, so keeping it operating at its best can help save money in the long run.
 And, by keeping the motor housing and blower motor cleaner and more dust-free, you might enjoy improved indoor air quality as well.

-HOW TO CLEAN A FURNACE FLAME SENSOR
+3. CLEAN THE FURNACE FLAME SENSOR

 A furnace flame sensor is very important for safe operation of your furnace.
 Located on the burner assembly, it looks like a metallic rod.
 The flame sensor detects the presence of a flame when the gas is on, then shuts down the system if no flame is detected.
 A dirty flame sensor can cause a disruption of furnace operation, so calling an experienced HVAC technician who knows how to clean a furnace flame sensor can be a boost for safe and reliable operation.